-The Sponsor has enhanced specific risk disclosure to address the recent pandemic spread of the novel coronavirus known as COVID-19, disclosed below.
+As previously disclosed in the Trust's Quarterly Report on Form 10-Q for the fiscal period ended March 31, 2020 the Sponsor has enhanced specific risk disclosure to address the recent pandemic spread of the novel coronavirus known as COVID-19.
 Other than this update, there are no other material changes to those previously disclosed in the Trust's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed on March 11, 2020.